Project management: Closing

 Also included in this phase is the post-implementation review.
 This is a vital phase of the project for the project team to learn from experiences and apply to future projects.
 Normally a post-implementation review consists of looking at things that went well and analyzing things that went badly on the project to come up with lessons learned.

 Project control and project control systems

-Project control should be established as an independent function in project management.
-It implements verification and controlling functions during the processing of a project to reinforce the defined performance and formal goals.
+Project control implements verification and controlling functions during the processing of a project to reinforce the defined performance and formal goals.
+It should be established as an independent function in project management.

 The related task of cost engineering focusses on the management of project cost.
 Other tasks involved in project control include: